SEND

 Parent/CARER MeetingS

-ASD AND ADHD MEETINGS
+ADHD AND ASD MEETINGS

 There are after school events for parents/carers of SEND students on how to support your child with ASD and ADHD.
-All sessions will be 4pm to 5.15pm in the Croft Centre next to South School reception at Redborne.
+All sessions will be 4pm to 5pm in the Croft Centre next to South School reception at Redborne.

-ADHD: 6th October 2023 (date to be confirmed for Summer 2024)
+ADHD: date to be confirmed

 EHCP UPDATE MEETINGS

-The SEND parent/carer update meetings for this academic year 2023-24 will be online pre-bookable appointments, allowing a parent/carer of a SEND student dedicated time to discuss the provision their child receives.
+The SEND parent/carer update meetings for this academic year 2024-25 will be online pre-bookable appointments, allowing a parent/carer of a SEND student dedicated time to discuss the provision their child receives.
 Parents/carers will receive notification via email when the booking system for their year group opens.
 Appointment times will be available from 9am to 3.10pm.

 PARENT/CARER SUPPORT GROUP